 Although difficult, it is not impossible to be granted custody of your grandchild providing you can prove to the courts that the child is in an unsafe living environment and that it is in the best interest of the child they instead live with you.

-A lawyer would want that evidence gathered and made available to present to the courts.
+A lawyer would want the evidence gathered and made available to present to the courts.

 And one note of advice on those court forms.
-When downloading them from the state’s website, one is able to fill in the information on their computer before printing them.
+When downloading them from the state’s website, one can fill in the information on their computer before printing them.

 This is encouraged, as printing them and then handwriting the information will appear less professional.